 See how a proper review of import documents can minimize errors and help your company avoid delays and penalties.

 Manifest holds are one of four different types of holds that can be placed on incoming imports.
-Known as U.S. Customs Inspection Holds, they may be issued by the CBP or other government agencies involved in import regulations for specific products.
+Known as U.S. Customs Inspection Holds, they may be issued by CBP or other government agencies involved in import regulations for specific products.

 If the hold has been issued by the Consumer Product and Safety Commission (CPSC), one of five messages will be sent through ACE (Automated Commercial Environment).